 This finding can be made, in that the property is zoned R-A (Residential Agriculture), a designation which allows residential uses.
 The proposed single-family dwelling is a principal permitted use within the zone district, consistent with the site's (R-R) Rural residential General Plan designation.
 The proposed single-family dwelling is in conformance with the County's certified Local Coastal Program, in that the structure is sited and designed to be visually compatible, in scale with, and integrated with the character of the surrounding neighborhood.
 Natural materials and earth tone colors are utilized to maintain consistency with existing residential development.
-Developed parcels in the area contain single-familydwellings.
+Developed parcels in the area contain single-family dwellings.
 Size and architectural styles vary widely in the area, and the design submitted is not inconsistent with the existing range.
-The project site is not located between the shoreline and the first public road and is not identified as a priority acquisition site in the County's Local Coastal Program.
+The project site is not located between the shoreline and the first public road and is not identified as apriority acquisition site in the County's Local Coastal Program.
 Consequently, the proposed project will not interfere with public access to the beach, ocean, or other nearby body of water.
-Public access is available at Ocean view Drive in the project vicinity.
+Public access to Manresa State Beach is available at the main entrance on San Andreas Road.
+Alternate public access is available at Ocean view Drive in the project vicinity.